BlackenedGem/slack-channel-archiver/README.md

 # slack-channel-archiver
-Retrieves messages and files from a slack channel/dm
+Retrieves messages and files from a slack dm